What You Need to Know: History, Constitutionality, Usurping Powerby Kelly R. Smith

 Anthony Kennedy Retires

-Notably, Supreme Court Justice Anthony Kennedy just announced his retirement setting the stage for President Trump to appoint a successor.
+For example, when Supreme Court Justice Anthony Kennedy announced his retirement it set the stage for President Trump to appoint a successor.

 Why does this matter?
 Whoever Trump places on the bench will wield power for years, even decades, long after the presidential torch has passed.
 This is why the power of the president can last far longer than his term.
 It doesn’t always work out that way and there is no denial that some justices are flawed.